leoluyi/dotfiles/vim/vim_shorcut_keys.md

 Advanced usage:

-:norm @q      -  Use the normal mode command to apply the macro (in the selected area)
+:norm @q      -  Use the normal mode command to apply the macro
 ```

 ### VIM FOLDING